 As small businesses wrap up the year, there are a few matters pertaining to email marketing that ought to be considered.
 All organizations tend to increase the frequency of their email ad campaigns around this time of the year.
-Should they hope to actually establish a strong brand image, convert prospects and sustain relationships past 2016, though, they will need to follow some best practices.
+Should they hope to actually establish a strong brand image, convert prospects and sustain relationships through the new year, though, they will need to follow some best practices.

 Language is especially important during the holidays, and email ad campaign managers need to ensure that the script they are following is indeed the right one.